Historic Structures

 Built for: John Turner I

 The seaside mansion known as The House of the Seven Gables was built in 1668 for Captain John Turner I, the head of one of the most successful maritime families in the New England colonies.
-The industriousness of Turner and his descendants in the fishing, trading and mercantile businesses came to define the economy of Puritan New England and contributed to New England’s maritime tradition.
+The industriousness of Turner and his descendants in the fishing, trading and mercantile businesses came to define the economy of Puritan New England.
 The House of the Seven Gables is one of the largest timber-framed mansions in North America still on its original foundation.

 The original part of the home featured a two-over-two floor plan around a large, central chimney.
 This floor plan was typical of post-medieval English dwellings.
 Turner’s success in business allowed him to construct two additions before his death in 1680, including the great ell that featured grand proportions, high ceilings and enormous windows.